-Strategy for Solvent Sector to Phase-out ODS in MSMEs in India out of ODS in MSMEs in India" at a total cost of US \$169,500 implemented by UNEP in consultation with the World Bank and UNIDO.
+Strategy for Solvent Sector to Phase-out ODS in MSMEs in India

+The Ex-Com of the MLF in its 35th meeting held in December, 2001 approved a project to prepare "Overall Strategy for the Solvent Sector to support the phase out of ODS in MSMEs in India" at a total cost of US\$ 169,500 implemented by UNEP in consultation with the World Bank and UNIDO.
 This project was to assist India in developing an overall strategy for the solvent sector which would cover both non-investment and investment activities to support the phase-out of ODS in the solvent sector in India and assist India in meeting its 2005, 2007 and 2010 commitments for the solvent sector.
 The aim of the project, at the operational level, was to develop approaches for assisting MSMEs which use solvents in India through training, Solvent Alternative Technology Service (SATS), information dissemination and investment and non-investment activities.